fleipold/themedoc/README.md

     themedoc --theme default --help

+# Features

+* Support different themes for pandoc
+* Theme consists of
+    + command line options for pandoc
+    + template variables for pandoc
+    + a snippet inclusion mechanism
+    + bundled resources
+* Parameterisation via the command line

 # Philosophy

 Pandoc is a very powerful and flexible text conversion tool.
 One of its primary usecases is to render pandoc markdown into various formats, such as pdf and different flavours of html.